alan-turing-institute/DetectorChecker/README.md

 In R run one of the following, depending on whether you want to build the package Vignettes, removing the # if you do not have devtools installed:

-### Without Vignette
 ```
 # install.packages("devtools")
 install_github("alan-turing-institute/DetectorChecker")
 ```

-### With Vignette
-If you want to be able to view the user_guide Vignette you need to modify your install to:
+If you want to be able to view the user_guide Vignette you need to install with:
 ```
 devtools::install_github("alan-turing-institute/DetectorChecker", build_vignettes = TRUE, build_opts = c("--no-resave-data", "--no-manual"))
 ```

-Building vignettes may be slow.
-Please be patient.

 ### Development version